-Here’s another photo that may have come from Frank.
+Below is another Motzko photo.
 It was taken on July 26, 1927 to document damage to a car after an accident.
 Supposedly that is Brookside School in the background; at the time the school was only four rooms up and four rooms down, facing what is now 41st Street.
 What do you think?

 On April 5, Carl Graeser appeared before the St. Louis Park Village Council to obtain consent to the plans and specs for Highway 5 .